Claus Offe: Life and career

 Offe was born in Berlin on 16 March 1940, the eldest of the four children of the chemist Hans Albert Offe and his wife Ursula née Brenneke.
 After World War II, the family moved several times, often within North Rhine-Westphalia.
 He achieved his Abitur from the humanist Wilhelm Dörpfeld Gymnasium in Wuppertal-Elberfeld in 1959.
 He first studied musicology and sociology at the University of Cologne from 1959 to 1960.
 He then moved to the Humboldt-University of Berlin to study sociology, economics and philosophy, completing with a diploma in sociology in 1965.
 During his studies, he was a member of the Sozialistischer Deutscher Studentenbund (SDS); he was a co-author of its 1965 publication Hochschule in der Demokratie (Academy in Democracy).

 Offe worked as an assistant to Jürgen Habermas at the University of Frankfurt, teaching sociology of organisations and political sociology until 1969.
 He focused on theory of politics and political economic analysis.
-He achieved his PhD in 1968, with a dissertation entitled Leistungsprinzip und industrielle Arbeit (Performance Principle and Industrial Work).
+He achieved his PhD in 1968, with a dissertation entitled Leistungsprinzip und industrielle Arbeit (Performance Principle and Industrial Work), supervised by the economist Fritz Neumark.

 He worked as fellow and visiting professor at the Institutes for Advanced Study in Stanford, Princeton and the Australian National University.
 He studied between 1969 and 1971 at the University of California at Berkeley on a Harkness fellowship, at Harvard University as a research associate at the Center for West European Studies, and at The New School in Greenwich, New York.
 In a 1972 book, Strukturprobleme des kapitalistischen Staates, he analysed the structural problems caused by the internal contradictions of the capitalist state, keeping an intellectual independence from Marxist dogmas.
 He collaborated with Habermas and Carl Friedrich von Weizsäcker at the Max Planck Institute for the Study of the Scientific-Technical World in Starnberg.
 He completed his habilitation in political sociology at the University of Konstanz in 1973.